opsworks-co/vector-eks-s3-opensearch/README.md

 - The **S3 bucket** is used as temporary storage here to not lose any logs in a case when the **OpenSearch cluster** is in the "Red health status".
 Messages wait in the **SQS queue** for later processing.
 When logs are ingested into the **OpenSearch cluster**, we remove the message from the **SQS queue**.
 - When we have multiple AWS accounts (one per environment), we are using a single **OpenSearch cluster**.
 We believe that the **Vector Aggregator** must be part of each cluster where logs are generated so we can test changes of the **Vector Aggregator** configuration in the lower environments before promoting them to the Production.

-## TODO

-- Provide by default access to the **OpenSearch Cluster** using the **Vector Aggregator IAM Role** instead of the basic auth.
-To implement this we need to figure out how to use cross-account access to the **OpenSearch Cluster** with IAM Role via the Cluster Endpoint.
-- Update module to ingest custom variables into the helm chart with [helm provider](https://registry.terraform.io/providers/hashicorp/helm/latest/docs) using [`set_sensitive`](https://registry.terraform.io/providers/hashicorp/helm/latest/docs/resources/release#set_sensitive) to mark sensitive values, which should not be exposed to the output.

 <!-- BEGINNING OF PRE-COMMIT-TERRAFORM DOCS HOOK -->
 ## Requirements